nuclearcheesecake/wickusgoogledataanalyticscertificate2021/README.md

 It thus seems like, in the week, members make more trips than casual riders, but with shorter duration, but where the number of trips are equitable over the weekend.

-We can visualise the above tibble with the following graphs:
+We can visualise the above tibble with the following graphs.

 ```
 wholeyeardata %>%